What is (good) web design?

 You’ve probably already met the faceless folk in muted colors on our pages and social media posts who tell you about a new feature or function.

-These are the little helpers for your site to engage with your visitors in real time.
-You too may have closed that chat bot bubble, skeptically thinking that such automatization is impersonal.
-Bear in mind, these bots are programmed by humans.
-They have your worries and questions in mind.
+These are the little helpers for your site to engage with your visitors in real-time.
+You may have closed that chatbot bubble, skeptically thinking that such automatization is impersonal.
+Website chatbots are limited in their responses.
+Artificial intelligence is now taking things to the next level.

 Interactive web design

 The aim is to make interaction with the site much smoother and at the same time more advanced.
-This ranges from analyzing the path of a visitor from opening the landing page to the purchase of a product with programs such Smartlook and Hotjar, to including the use of human bots and app-like features into the site.
+This ranges from analyzing the path of a visitor from opening the landing page to the purchase of a product, to including the use of chatbots and app-like features on the site.

-From a marketing point of view, interactive web design has the sole purpose of having calls to action and to make a conversion.
-The call to action facilitates a conversion and thus the button to get to this specific page to open a form to sign up.
+From a marketing point of view, interactive web design has the sole purpose of having calls to action and making a conversion.

 Unconventional styles

 In a wider sense, interactive web design is also challenging some new and unconventional ideas about the website standard styles.
-Remember, we spoke about scrolling and above the fault line?
-New web design offers the possibility of creating websites with non-traditional scrolling.
-Here the movement is like a swipe; It is directed sideways instead of top to bottom.
+For example, new web design offers the possibility of creating websites with non-traditional scrolling where the movement is like a swipe.
+It is directed sideways instead of top to bottom.

-Diagonal web design is the other rising trend that incorporates diagonal shapes into the background to guide the user from left to right and/or helping to scroll downwards to points of interest.
+Diagonal web design is the other rising trend that incorporates diagonal shapes into the background to guide the user from left to right and help to scroll downwards to points of interest.
 For example, a diagonal line leads to a desired button to encourage action.